-A RER Ticket is known in Paris as a Billet Ile-de-France, a small coupon like train ticket for Paris and surrounding Ile-de-France region priced for the length of the trip, calculated from departure station to arrival station.
+A RER Ticket is known in Paris as a Billet Origine-Destination, a small paper coupon like train ticket for Paris and surrounding Ile-de-France region priced for the length of the trip, calculated from departure station to arrival station.

-For example, if you were to buy a train ticket from Charles de Gaulle Airport to Paris, you’d buy a RER ticket / billet Ile-de-France, at a cost of 10.30€ for adults and 7€ for children 9 & under ( as of Nov.
-1, 2019).
+For example, if you were to buy a train ticket from Charles de Gaulle Airport to Paris, you’d buy a RER ticket / billet origine-destination, at a cost of 10.30€ for adults and 7€ for children 9 & under ( as of March 1, 2022).

 You can buy RER tickets from ticket windows and ticket vending machines (Billetterie Ile-de-France) at any Paris Metro station, at large train stations (such as Gare de Lyon, Gare du Nord), at RER train stations and Transilien train stations (suburban trains to destinations like Versailles & Fontainebleau).